SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 - Buying a Business with 5% or 10% Down

-- Purchase of a building with NO down payment
+- Purchase of a building for an existing business with NO down payment

 - Ground Up Construction of a New Building